 We do NOT provide loans for properties to be used for marijuana related business (retail, medical or cultivation, etc)?
 We do not knowingly provide loans for properties to be used for any illegal purposes, even if the illegality is related only to unenforced federal law.

 No. Good Funds Lending, LLC is a hard money lender that provides asset based loans secured by real estate in the Denver Metro Area.

 We are a Colorado based hard money lender and our primary focus is the Denver Metro Area and we will also lend in Boulder and Colorado Springs.
 If we have experience with you, we may consider other areas in Colorado and other types of properties as well.

-- Use of a settlement agent and title insurer that is acceptable to Good Funds Lending, LLC
+- Use of a settlement agent and title insurer that is good standing and licensed in Colorado

 - The title commitment is acceptable to us and the title insurance underwriter provides a verified closing protection letter prior to the closing

 - The title commitment for the title loan policy must remove Standard Printed Exceptions (typically 1-4) and the Gap Exception.
 If there are rehab funds in the loan, then Standard Printed Exception (4) may be modified to state any lien or right to a lien, for services, labor or material furnished, incurred and imposed after the date of closing.